argonne-lcf/ATPESC_MachineLearning/02_distributedLearning/README.md

 3. Sergeev, A., Del Balso, M. (2018) Horovod: fast and easy distributed deep learning in TensorFlow.
 Retrieved from arXiv:1802.05799

+There are seven steps you need to do:
+  1. Initialize Horovod
+  2. Pin GPU to each process
+  3. Scale the learning rate
+  4. Set distributed optimizer / gradient tape
+  5. Broadcast the model & optimizer parameters to other rank
+  6. Checking pointing on rank 0
+  7. Adjusting dataset loading: number of steps (or batches) per epoch, dataset sharding, etc.

 ### TensorFlow with Horovod
 1) **Initialize Horovod**
 ```python